mwanikigachanja/AirBnB_clone/README.md

 Clone the repository and cd into the repository

 Step 2.
-Inside the repository, there is a "console.py" file which contains the command line interpreter.
+Inside this repository, there is a "console.py" file which contains the command line interpreter.
 Run this command in the terminal to see how it works
 "$ python3 console.py"

 Step 3.